AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Prestige Classes/Partisan.md

 | 2nd                | 1                    | -                       |
 | 4th                | 2                    | -                       |
 | 6th                | 2                    | 1                       |
-### Attribute Increase

-When you reach 2nd level, and again at 4th and 6th level, you can increase one attribute score of your choice by 1.
-As normal, you can't increase an attribute score above 20 using this feature.
 ### Rejuvenating Flow

 At 3rd level, you learn how to harness the flow of battle to regain your resolve.
 Whenever you gain spree, you recover twice as many hit points.